csalzano/power-boost-for-gravity-forms/readme.txt

 *   Adds field IDs to the left of labels when viewing an entry.
 *   Adds a Resend Feeds button near the Resend Notifications button when viewing an entry.
 *	Reveals long form names that Gravity Forms 2.5 cuts off in the form switcher dropdown.
+*	Adds a tab 'Replace Forms' to the Import/Export page that updates existing forms instead of creating duplicates.

 Web page: